nicholepancho841-cyber/Profile-Nichole/README.md

 ## 🎯 Goals

 🚀 To continuously learn new technologies, improve my technical and creative skills, and become a successful Information Systems professional who can contribute innovative solutions to organizations and communities.
+Ps.
+For more infromation or proper to look at click this link:https://nicholepancho841-cyber.github.io/Nichole-Profile/